- Northwestern University School of Law (J.D.)

 - New York University, Gallatin School of Individualized Study (B.A.)

-Named a Rising Star of the Plaintiffs Bar by National Law Journal’s Elite Trial Lawyers (2021, ALM), Cuevas served as counsel to the largest political subdivisions in the largest state in the nation—including the University of California system, the California State University system, and the County of Los Angeles—in a landmark suit against the “Big 4” wireless carriers, Verizon, AT&T, Sprint, and T-Mobile for over-billing the government.
-Cuevas led the defensive side of the case, working closely with clients and preparing them for and defending them in many important depositions.
-On the offensive side, Cuevas elicited critical admissions that led to a major plaintiffs’ ruling.
+Named a Rising Star of the Plaintiffs Bar by National Law Journal’s Elite Trial Lawyers (2021, ALM), Cuevas served as counsel to the largest political subdivisions in the largest state in the nation—including the University of California system, the California State University system, and the County of Los Angeles—in a landmark suit against the “Big 4” wireless carriers for over-billing the government.
 In 2020, a deal worth $175 million was struck to settle the matter (award net of fees and expenses to be determined) – this is California’s second largest False Claims Act settlement in state history outside of the healthcare industry.
 Read more about the case on Law Street Media and Law360* (*Subscription required).

 Cuevas is a member of the Steering Committee for Just the Beginning Foundation’s Los Angeles Summer Legal Institute.
 Just the Beginning’s (JTB) mission is to encourage students of color and from other historically underrepresented groups to pursue career and leadership opportunities in the law.
-Summer Legal Institute is JTB’s cornerstone youth program, a one-week legal immersion program for high school students across the country.
-The LA Summer Legal Institute was recently awarded with California LAW’s 2021 Education Pipeline Award.
+The Summer Legal Institute is JTB’s cornerstone youth program, a one-week legal immersion program for high school students across the country, which was recently awarded with California LAW’s 2021 Education Pipeline Award.
+Cuevas is the Committee’s fundraising and mentoring co-chair.

 Cuevas is also Susman Godfrey’s representative in the Association of Business Trial Lawyers’ Young Lawyers Division and the founder and co-chair of the firm’s Mentoring Committee.
 She is also an active member of the Federal Bar Association.

-In her spare time, Cuevas volunteers with Los Angeles Animal Services.
+In her spare time, Cuevas volunteers with Los Angeles Animal Services and serves as a Board Member of Northwestern Law’s Alumni Club of Los Angeles.

 Prior to joining Susman Godfrey, Cuevas served as a federal Law Clerk to Judge Albert Diaz of the U.S. Court of Appeals for the Fourth Circuit and Judge Dolly M. Gee of the U.S. District Court for the Central District of California.